ivivan/FraudTransformer/README.md

 # FraudTransformer

-Test the idea of NLP on Fraud Prevention
+Enable the power of Transformer in Fraud Detection

 [Streamlit APP](https://fraudtransformer.streamlit.app/)